VsTimf/ssd1306_display/README.md

 1. Each display requires heap memory allocation for graphics data so make sure that heap size in your project is sufficient.
     You can calculate the memory size as follows: MEM_SZ = DISP_WIDTH * DISP_HEIGTH / 8

+2. Include `ssd1306.hpp` into your project and specify HAL Library for your controller in "ssd1306_ll_interface.hpp" file (`#include <stm32g0xx.h>` for example)

-2. Create Display object and init it:
+3. Create Display object and init it:

    ```
    #include "ssd1306_display.hpp"